+How do parents talk to kids about consent?
 Consent is defined as giving permission for something to happen.
 Teaching kids and teens about the skills of consent can help reduce sexual coercion, harassment, and even assault.

-But how and at what age do parents start talking to kids about consent?
+What age do parents start talking to kids about consent?

 Conversations about consent can begin as early as preschool and continue throughout childhood and the teen years.
 This article by the Harvard Graduate School of Education breaks down how to talk about consent at different ages and stages of child development, from preschool to high school.
 Common Sense Media also offers guidance on how to talk with tweens and teens.